Symptoms and Diagnosis

 Stage 4: Tertiary Syphilis

 Without treatment, approximately 15 to 30% of people with latent syphilis progress to tertiary syphilis after years to decades.
-Tertiary syphilis is rare now with widespread testing, but its consequences are severe: neurosyphilis (meningitis, dementia, personality changes, vision and hearing loss); cardiovascular syphilis (aortic aneurysm, heart valve disease); gummatous syphilis (granulomatous lesions in skin, bones, and organs).
+Tertiary syphilis is rare now with widespread testing, but its consequences are severe: neurosyphilis (meningitis, dementia, personality changes, vision and hearing loss), cardiovascular syphilis (aortic aneurysm, heart valve disease), and gummatous syphilis (granulomatous lesions in skin, bones, and organs).
 These manifestations are largely irreversible even with treatment.

 Testing for Syphilis